Acknowledgement of Country

 Welcome

-Hello and welcome to our third Impact Report.
-I’m pleased to share the progress we’ve made together towards ending homelessness in Melbourne.
+Welcome to our 2023–24 Impact Report.
+We’re excited to share with you all the work we’ve done together this year to help end homelessness in Melbourne.

 Our year at a glance